*emacsgolf*

 Columns of Power

-Middle management gets cut: excise the TEMP column and close ranks.
-Rectangles were invented for this too.
+Delete the TEMP column from every line and close the gap.
+Rectangle commands were invented for this too.

 The Great Rename

 Code review says tmp is not a name.
-Rechristen every occurrence — query-replace was born for this.
+Rename every occurrence to results — query-replace was born for this.

 How to play